 South Texas Center for Emerging Infectious Diseases (STCEID) *

 STCEID focuses on the study of infectious microorganisms and the host immune response to these microorganisms.
 It is committed to advancing and expanding research in bacteriology, mycology, virology, parasitology, and immunology while training the next generation of infectious disease researchers.

 Aligned with the Chemistry Department

-CIDD is designed to help develop drugs out of original discoveries made at UTSA and UTSCSA to treat all forms of disease and infection.
+CIDD is designed to help develop drugs out of original discoveries made at UTSA and UTHSCSA to treat all forms of disease and infection.

 Aligned with the Computer Science Department

 Center for Infrastructure Assurance and Security (CIAS) *

 CIAS is developing the world's foremost center for multidisciplinary education and development of operational capabilities in the areas of infrastructure assurance and security.
 The center conducts scenario-based cyber security preparedness exercises to test an organization's communication, incident response, disaster recovery, business continuity and security awareness.

 Institute for Cyber Security (ICS) *